tianmoul/Monitor-Switching-Guide/README.md

 ### Key Binding

 - Connect the receiver with Win + Alt + A binding to Windows PC
-- Connect the receiver with Opt + Cmd + Q binding to Mac
+- Connect the receiver with Opt + Cmd + ‘ binding to Mac
 - This enables physical key one-touch monitor switching functionality

 ## 📊 Input Source Code Reference Table